tapatiohaxx/ps-user-scripts/README.md

 # ps-user-scripts
-The scripts I use to cstomize my power shell
+This repository stores the startup scripts for my Windows PowerShell.